DataDog/kics/documentation/rules/terraform/aws/cloudwatch_cloudtrail_configuration_changes_alarm_missing.md

   id: "0f6cbf69-41bb-47dc-93f3-3844640bf480"
   display_name: "Cloudwatch Cloudtrail Configuration Changes Alarm Missing"
   cloud_provider: "aws"
-  platform: "Terraform"
+  framework: "Terraform"
   severity: "MEDIUM"
   category: "Observability"
 ---
 ## Metadata

-**Name:** `aws/cloudwatch_cloudtrail_configuration_changes_alarm_missing`

-**Query Name** `Cloudwatch Cloudtrail Configuration Changes Alarm Missing`

 **Id:** `0f6cbf69-41bb-47dc-93f3-3844640bf480`

 **Cloud Provider:** aws

-**Platform** Terraform
+**Framework:** Terraform

 **Severity:** Medium

 **Category:** Observability

+#### Learn More

+ - [Provider Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudwatch_log_metric_filter#pattern)

-## Description
+### Description

  This check ensures that a CloudWatch log metric filter and corresponding alarm are correctly configured to monitor for changes to AWS CloudTrail settings, such as create, update, or delete operations.
 If the `aws_cloudwatch_metric_alarm` does not reference the proper metric filter (for example, if the `metric_name` is not set to `aws_cloudwatch_log_metric_filter.cis_cloudtrail_config_change_metric_filter.id` but instead uses an incorrect value), critical modifications to CloudTrail could go undetected.
 This misconfiguration can lead to a lack of visibility into potentially malicious activities, such as disabling or modifying CloudTrail to conceal unauthorized actions, ultimately undermining auditability and security monitoring.

-#### Learn More

- - [Provider Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudwatch_log_metric_filter#pattern)

 ## Compliant Code Examples